1. Purpose of policy

 Conduct means the personal behaviour of a person.

 Conflict of Interest is a situation in which an individual has competing professional or personal interests.
-Such competing interests could make it difficult for an individual to fulfill their duties impartially, and potentially could improperly influence the performance of their official duties and responsibilities.
+Such competing interests could make it difficult for an individual to fulfil their duties impartially, and potentially could improperly influence the performance of their official duties and responsibilities.

 An apparent (or perceived) conflict of interest exists where it appears that individual private interests could improperly influence the performance of their duties and responsibilities whether or not this is, in fact, the case.
 Individuals must be conscious that perceptions of conflict of interest may be as important as an actual conflict.